-A third monitoring station was installed at the main refuge station (remuck 8) in the Whale Tail underground exploration ramp.
-This station is used to monitor vibration effects of surface blasting on underground infrastructure.
+Additional monitoring stations were installed in the Underground mine as follow: A monitoring station was installed at the main refuge station (remuck 8) in the Whale Tail underground exploration ramp and 3 stations on the 320 level (320L -VA -1, 320L-RG-2 and 320LK-GB-3) as illustrated in figure 10 and 11.
+Those station are used to monitor vibration effects of surface blasting on underground infrastructure.
 It is not used to monitor impact on fish habitats.

-Figure 9: Localization of the blast monitoring stations at Amaruq Site
+Figure 9 Localization of the blast monitoring stations at Amaruq Site